andremarcondesteixeira/Posterr/README.md

 All entities have an interface that directly represents them, so that I can use their definitions while keeping a clear boundary between the application layers: IPost, IRepost and IUser.

-Both IPost and IRepost both extend the IPublication interface.
+Both IPost and IRepost extend the IPublication interface.

 ## Domain Entities (Front End)